hemanth/functional-programming-jargon/readme.md

 ---

-## Lazy evalution
+## Lazy evaluation

-> aka call-by-need is an evaluation mechanism which delays the evaluation of an expression until its value is needed.
+> Lazy evaluation is a call-by-need evaluation mechanism that delays the evaluation of an expression until its value is needed.
+In functional languages, this allows for structures like infinite lists, which would not normally be available in an imperative language where the sequencing of commands is significant.

 ```js
 let rand = function*() {